Genivia/ugrep/README.md

            --color[=WHEN], --colour[=WHEN]
                   Mark  up  the  matching  text  with the expression stored in the GREP_COLOR or GREP_COLORS environment  variable.
-The  possible values of WHEN can be `never', `always', or `auto'.
+The  possible values of WHEN can be `never', `always', or `auto', where `auto' marks up matches only when output on a terminal.

            -D ACTION, --devices=ACTION
                   If an input file is a device, FIFO  or  socket,  use  ACTION  to process  it.
 By  default,  ACTION  is `read', which means that devices are read just as if they were ordinary files.
 If ACTION is `skip', devices are silently skipped.

            -d ACTION, --directories=ACTION
                   If  an  input file is a directory, use ACTION to process it.
 By default, ACTION is `read', i.e., read  directories  just  as  if they  were  ordinary  files.
 If ACTION is `skip', silently skip directories.
 If ACTION is `recurse', read all files under  each directory,  recursively,  following  symbolic links only if they are on the command line.
 This is equivalent to the  -r  option.
                   If  ACTION  is  `dereference-recurse', read all files under each directory,  recursively,  following  symbolic  links.
 This  is equivalent to the -R option.

-           --max-depth=NUM
-                  Restrict recursive search to NUM (NUM  >  0)  directories  deep, where --max-depth=1 searches the specified path without visiting sub-directories.

            -E, --extended-regexp
                   Interpret  patterns as extended regular expressions (EREs).
 This is the default.

            -e PATTERN, --regexp=PATTERN
                   Specify a PATTERN used during the search of the input: an  input line  is  selected  if it matches any of the specified patterns.
                   This option is most useful when multiple -e options are used  to specify  multiple  patterns,  when  a pattern begins with a dash (`-'), or to specify a pattern after option -f.

            --exclude=GLOB
                   Skip files whose name matches GLOB (using wildcard matching).
 A glob  can  use  *,  ?,  and [...] as wildcards, and \ to quote a wildcard or backslash character literally.
 If GLOB contains  /, full  pathnames  are  matched.
 Otherwise basenames are matched.
                   Note that --exclude patterns take priority over  --include  pat- terns.
 This option may be repeated.

            --exclude-dir=GLOB
                   Exclude  directories  whose  name  matches  GLOB  from recursive searches.
 If GLOB contains /, full pathnames are matched.
 Oth- erwise  basenames are matched.
 Note that --exclude-dir patterns take priority over --include-dir patterns.
 This option  may  be repeated.

            --exclude-from=FILE
                   Read  the  globs  from FILE and skip files and directories whose name matches one or more globs (as if specified by --exclude and --exclude-dir).
 Lines  starting  with a `#' and empty lines in FILE ignored.
 When FILE is a a `-',  standard  input  is  read.
                   This option may be repeated.

            -F, --fixed-strings
                   Interpret  pattern  as a set of fixed strings, separated by new- lines, any of which is to be matched.
-This forces ugrep to behave as fgrep but less efficiently than fgrep.
+This makes  ugrep  behave as  fgrep.
+This option does not apply to -f FILE patterns.
+To apply -F to patterns in FILE use -Fe `cat FILE`.

            -f FILE, --file=FILE
                   Read one or more newline-separated patterns  from  FILE.
 Empty